-acre.
-The cost of these engines and boliers was £66,500.
-Were all this vast steam-power developed, giving the vessel a speed of 15 knots, the ship, if used as a "ram," would strike an enemy at rest with the tremendous "ener-gy" of 48,000 foot-tons-equal to the shock of the projec-tiles of eight or nine such guns as are carried by the iron-clad itself, simultaneously discharged upon one spot.
+Were all this vast steam-power developed, giving the vessel a speed of 15 knots, the ship, if used as a "ram," would strike an enemy at rest with the tremendous "energy" of 48,000 foot-tons-equal to the shock of the projectiles of eight or nine such guns as are carried by the iron-clad itself, simultaneously discharged upon one spot.

 But even this great vessel is less formidable than later vessels.
-One of the latter, the Inflexible, is a shorter but wider and deeper ship than the Monarch, measuring 320 feet long, 75 feet beam, and 25 draught, displacing over 10,000 tons.
-The great rifles carried by this vessel weigh 81 tons each, throwing shot weighing a half-ton from behind iron-plating two feet in thickness.
-The steam-engines are of about the same power as those of the Monarch, and give this enormous hull a speed of 14 knots an hour.
-The navy of the United States does not to-day possess
+One of the latter, U. S. S. Indiana, is a longer, wider and deeper ship than the Monarch, measuring 420 feet long, 75 feet beam, and 25 draught, displacing over 11,500 tons.
+The great rifles carried by this vessel weigh 60 tons each, throwing shot weighing a half-ton from behind iron plating 11⁄2 feet in thickness.
+The steam-engines are of about twice the power of those of the Monarch, and give this enormous hull a speed of 16 knots an hour.

-The havy of the Onded States does not to-day possess iron-clads of power even approximating that of either of several classes of British and other foreign naval vessels.
+The navy of the United States does not to-day possess a fleet of power even approximating that of either of several classes of several other foreign powers.

 The largest vessel of any class yet constructed is the Great Eastern (Fig. 146), begun in 1854 and completed in diameter and 4 feet stroke.
 They are collectively of 10,000 actual horse-power.
 The paddle-wheels are 56 feet in diameter, the screw 24 feet.
 The steam-boilers supplying the paddle-engines have 44,000 square feet (more than an acre) of heating-surface.
 The boilers supplying the screw-engines are still larger.
 At 30 feet draught, this great vessel displaces 27,000 tons.
 The engines were designed to develop 10,000 horse-power, driving the ship at the rate of $16\frac{1}{2}$ statute miles an hour.

 1859, by J. Scott Russell, on the Thames, England.
 This ship is 680 feet long, 83 feet wide, 58 feet deep, 28 feet draught, and of 24,000 tons measurement.
-There are four paddle and four screw engines, the former having steam-cylinders 74 inches in diameter, with 14 feet stroke, the latter 84 inches in mined by James Watt as the maximum obtainable for eight hours a day from the strongest London draught-horses.
-The ordinary average draught-horse would hardly be able to exert two-thirds as much during the eight hours' steady work of a working-day.
-The working-day of the steamengine, on the other hand, is twenty-four hours in length.
+There are four paddle and four screw engines, the former having steam-cylinders 74 inches in diameter, with 14 feet stroke, the latter 84 inches in

-F16.
-146.-The Great Eastern.
+Fig. 146.-The Great Eastern.